Mannyalfa/ecommerce-backend/README.md

 10. [Credits](#credits)

 ## Description
-A n e-commerce site back end taking a working Express.js API and configuring it to use Sequelize to interact with a MySQL database
+An e-commerce site back end taking a working Express.js API and configuring it to use Sequelize to interact with a MySQL database

 GIVEN a functional Express.js API
 WHEN I add my database name, MySQL username, and MySQL password to an environment variable file